stevegrunwell/technical-debt/slides.md

 3. What's the ideal state?
 Where do you hope to be after this?
 4. How do you get from A to B?
 What needs to happen?
 5. How will you measure success?
+    * Very important when trying to sell management on the project

 ----